Quickstart: Create a server-level firewall rule using the Azure portal

 Azure SQL Database communicates over port 1433.
 If you're trying to connect from within a corporate network, outbound traffic over port 1433 might not be allowed by your network's firewall.
 If so, you can't connect to your server unless your IT department opens port 1433.

-A firewall rule of 0.0.0.0 enables all Azure services to pass through the server-level firewall rule and attempt to connect to a single or pooled database through the server.
+A firewall rule of 0.0.0.0 enables all Azure services to pass through the server-level firewall rule and attempt to connect to a database through the server.

 Follow these steps to create a server-level IP firewall rule for your client's IP address and enable external connectivity through the Azure SQL Database firewall for your IP address only.